 What is Capodanno Italy?

 The literal translation of Capodanno or Capo d’anno in English would be the head-day of the year.
-It is just another way to refer to the New Year’s Day in Italy.
+It is just another way to refer to New Year’s Day in Italy.

 What do Italians eat on New Year’s Eve?